Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 What is a Template?

 A template in observIQ is an object that allows you to manage the same logging configuration across multiple agents, all from a single place in the UI.
-It also gives you the ability to both define and update logging configuration before and after your deploy observIQ agents, something I’ll be exploring a bit more in my next post in the series.
+It also allows you to define and update logging configuration before and after you deploy observIQ agents, which I’ll be exploring more in my next post in the series.

 Add a new Template

-To create a Template, navigate to the Fleet > Templates page in observIQ, and select ‘Add Template’, and then select ‘Kubernetes’ as the platform.
+To create a Template, navigate to the Fleet > Templates page in observIQ, select ‘Add Template,’ and then select ‘Kubernetes’ as the platform.

-Specify a friendly name for your cluster, GKE US East 1 in this example, and choose ‘Enable Container Logs’.
-From here, you can specify a specific pod or container, or leave the default option and gather logs from all pods and containers.
-In this case, I’m going to leave the default options, and gather all of the application logs from my cluster.
+In this example, specify a friendly name for your cluster, GKE US East 1, and choose ‘Enable Container Logs’.
+From here, you can specify a specific pod or container, leave the default option, and gather logs from all pods and containers.
+In this case, I will leave the default options and gather all the application logs from my cluster.
 Then click ‘Create’.

 Creating a Kubernetes Template